 Conclusion

 There is a change, and then there is real change.
-The former is a primarily simple process to make you feel better in the short run while having no real long-term benefit.
+The former is a simple process that makes you feel better in the short run while having no long-term benefit.
 The latter takes courage.
-It feels awful in the short run while you take ownership of the organisation’s issues that you tried to hide or explain away for so long.
-Still, it reaps sustainable long-term benefits beyond your wildest expectations when you manage to overcome these obstacles.
+It feels awful in the short run when you take ownership of the organisation’s issues that you have tried to hide or explain away for so long.
+Still, it reaps sustainable long-term benefits beyond your wildest expectations when you overcome these obstacles.

-The question is whether you, as a leader or organization, really want to change?
+The question is whether you, as a leader or organisation, really want cultural change.
 Or do you hope that the people around you will change without you having to?

 • About the Author